 Open a page for editing in Beaver Builder and here's what you'll see.

-Click the link to go to a separate article on the Tools menu.
+Click the link to go to a separate article about the Tools menu.

 The following numbers correspond to the screenshot above.